Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/docs/gdpr_fadp_compliance_statement.md

 - storage limitation
 - privacy by design/default

-Final compliance depends on production setup (hosting, logging, access control).
+Final compliance depends on production setup (hosting, logging, access control) and should be validated before deployment.
 ---